yangsenius/MetaBatch/README.md

 14. Learning to Learn: Model regression networks for easy small sample learning.
 In: ECCV.
 (2016)
 15. Adam: A method for stochastic optimization.
 In: ICLR.
 (2015)
 16. Gradient-based hyperparameter optimization through reversible learning.
 In: ICML.
 (2015)
+17. MentorNet: Learning Data-Driven Curriculum for Very Deep Neural Networks on Corrupted Labels.
+In: ICML.(2018)
+18. Learning to reweight examples for robust deep learning.
+In ICML 2018